talon-one/talon_go/docs/LedgerInfo.md

 `func (o *LedgerInfo) SetExpiredBalance(v float32)`

 SetExpiredBalance gets a reference to the given float32 and assigns it to the ExpiredBalance field.

+### GetPendingBalance

+`func (o *LedgerInfo) GetPendingBalance() float32`

+GetPendingBalance returns the PendingBalance field if non-nil, zero value otherwise.

+### GetPendingBalanceOk

+`func (o *LedgerInfo) GetPendingBalanceOk() (float32, bool)`

+GetPendingBalanceOk returns a tuple with the PendingBalance field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasPendingBalance

+`func (o *LedgerInfo) HasPendingBalance() bool`

+HasPendingBalance returns a boolean if a field has been set.

+### SetPendingBalance

+`func (o *LedgerInfo) SetPendingBalance(v float32)`

+SetPendingBalance gets a reference to the given float32 and assigns it to the PendingBalance field.

+### GetPointsToNextTier

+`func (o *LedgerInfo) GetPointsToNextTier() float32`

+GetPointsToNextTier returns the PointsToNextTier field if non-nil, zero value otherwise.

+### GetPointsToNextTierOk

+`func (o *LedgerInfo) GetPointsToNextTierOk() (float32, bool)`

+GetPointsToNextTierOk returns a tuple with the PointsToNextTier field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasPointsToNextTier

+`func (o *LedgerInfo) HasPointsToNextTier() bool`

+HasPointsToNextTier returns a boolean if a field has been set.

+### SetPointsToNextTier

+`func (o *LedgerInfo) SetPointsToNextTier(v float32)`

+SetPointsToNextTier gets a reference to the given float32 and assigns it to the PointsToNextTier field.

 ### GetSpentBalance